Design your own garden

 What is the course about?

-Recognise how the basic principals of garden design can help you create an ‘extra room’ in your garden.
-Learn how to select materials and plants suitable for your needs and environment to harmoniously link the house with the garden.
-Add interest and drama to create a well planned, considered layout while still designing a functional space.
+The course will cover the fundamental principals of garden design, demonstrating the main stages of the process and how to create simple, functional designs.
+Learn how to select materials and plants suitable for your needs and environment to get the most from your garden.
+Add interest and drama to create a well planned, considered layout and translate your ideas onto paper with a simple scaled plan.

 What will we cover?